-Finally, we can identify a hierarchy of these operant resources.
+We find there is a hierarchy of operant resources.
 Starting with basic operant resources (BOR) – such as our people (and also AI).
-There are also composite (COR) and interconnected (IOR) operant resources.
+Then there are composite (COR) and interconnected (IOR) operant resources.

 Clients do not come first, employees come first.
 If you take care of employees, they will take care of the clientsRichard Branson

 We built Starbucks brand first with our people, not with consumers.
 Because we believed the best way to meet and exceed the expectations of our customers was to hire and train great people, we invested in our employeesHoward Schultz

 But is it true for goods-oriented companies?
 Well, Steve Jobs was very clear:

 It doesn’t make sense to hire smart people and tell them what to do; we hire smart people so they can tell us what to doSteve Jobs

 Apple’s people created iPad, iPhone, Apple Watch, iTunes etc. As well as more service-oriented offerings such as iCloud, Apple Music, Apple Fitness etc.

 Apple’s view is not surprising.
 Recall that, in service-dominant logic, we see goods as simply freezing a service (the application of skills and competence) for distribution.